localgovdrupal/docs/docs/src/content/index.md

 Email [hello@localgovdrupal.org](hello@localgovdrupal.org) if you'd like to join the LocalGov Drupal Slack community.

-There's a channel for #content and occasional meetups of content designers.
-These are really good places to get help, share learning or request new features.
+There's a #group-content channel and regular meetups of content designers, whcih you can sign up to via our [events calendar](https://lu.ma/localgovdrupal).
+These are really good places to get help, share learning or suggest new features.

 ### Report bugs and issues